 Becoming An Athletic Trainer: What You Need to Do

-The first thing you need to do in becoming an athletic trainer is to earn a baccalaureate degree from an accredited athletic training curriculum.
+The first thing you need to do to become an athletic trainer is to earn a baccalaureate degree from an accredited athletic training curriculum.

 This is the minimum education to get a job as an athletic trainer.
 It can’t be just any college or university, though.
 As you begin researching programs, reference the Commission on Accreditation of Athletic Training Education (CAATE), the organization responsible for accrediting programs in the field.
 Since ATs impact all areas of the medical field, these accredited programs will focus on several core competencies: